sudocrystal/scc-compsci/cs121/syllabus.md

 Shoreline Community College is committed to providing educational programs without regard to disabling conditions as defined by Section 504 of the Rehabilitation Act of 1973.
 Reasonable accommodations will be made and no otherwise qualified individual with disabling conditions shall, on the basis of disability, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any program, activity or service administered by the college.

 For More Information, click [here](http://www.shoreline.edu/oss/students-with-disabilities/)

+## Tutoring Services
+Tutoring Services provides students with free one-on-one tutoring support for any Shoreline Community College classes.
+We also host drop-in learning centers, such as the Biology/Chemistry Learning Center, Business Technology & eLearning Center, Physics Learning Center, Conversation Groups, and more (schedules and availability vary).
+For more information and to apply for tutorial assistance or to apply to become a tutor, please visit our office in 4228 (Library), email pttutors@shoreline.edu, call 206-546-4776, or check out our webpage: [www.shoreline.edu/tutoring](http://www.shoreline.edu/tutoring).

+The college also provides students with free online tutoring in a variety of courses through the Western eTutoring Consortium: http://www.shoreline.edu/twls/etutoring.aspx.